Mechanical Engineer with strong knowledge of design tools, technologies, automobiles etc. Sharing insightful knowledge to help people.

 - The amount of heat required is high.

 - Oftentimes, the major flaw present within the hot-formed process is the poor surface finish.

 - Accuracy or precision is quite low as compared to the cold forming process.

-- Apart from that, poor interchangeability is another issue that is incorporated with the hot forming process.
+- Poor interchangeability is another issue that is incorporated with the hot-forming process.

 - Poor life cycle and handling issue.